UST Quadricentennial Celebration: Quadricentennial Pavilion

 Replacing the original UST Gymnasium and the old Engineering Sports Complex, the construction of the 800-million-peso UST Sports Complex began after the Vatican gave its "blessing" to the project.
 It was to be inaugurated on August 15, 2011.

-Officially named the Quadricentennial Pavilion, the sports complex was designed by Thomasian architects Jose Pedro Recio and Carmelo Rosas.
+Officially named the Quadricentennial Pavilion, the sports complex was designed by Thomasian architects Jose Pedro Recio and Carmelo Casas.
 It stands on what used to be the Engineering Sports Complex, basketball courts, and the adjacent football field.
 It houses training areas for gymnastics, aerobics, taekwondo, judo, table tennis, fencing, and badminton at its ground floor.
 It features a ticket counter, a museum, a dance hall for the Salinggawi Dance Troupe, and a fitness room.
 Its main attraction is a basketball court surrounded by bleachers rising up to the fourth level.